-

 If you hang out in spiritual circles of a Buddhist or nondual flavor, at some point someone usually mentions ” the finger pointing to the moon “.
 Others around you may nod and smile as if they know something, as … Continue reading

-Posted in Fascinating People, Human Experience, No self, Poetry, Zen
+Posted in Fascinating People, Human Experience, No self, Poetry & Free Verse, Zen

 Tagged Buddhist, nondual, poem, poetry, practice, Ryokan, Zen